CHARACTERISTICS OF THE CLASS

 Directs the research, analysis and preparation of special reports, studies and surveys.

 Frequently inspects operations to assess the needs for facilities, personnel, equipment, forms, and policy or procedure changes.

 Remain on-call after regular hours including weekends, nights and early mornings.

 Enforcement of yearly contracts, rules, maintenance issues, and collection of fees with youth organizations.

 A. TRAINING AND EXPERIENCE

 Completion of an Associates or Bachelor Degree in Recreation Administration or related field and three (3) years of progressively responsible management/supervisory experience in a public or private recreation agency.
 Must hold an AFL and/or CPO certification and current American Red Cross Lifeguard Instructor certification, or obtain certifications within 6 months of hire date.
 Must have current American Red Cross Water Safety Instructor Certification, or obtain certification within 6 months of hire date.
 Also must be American Red Cross CPR/First Aid/AED Instructor, or obtain certification within 6 months of hire date.
 Must have a valid State of Florida Driver License.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.

 Knowledge of planning and coordinating citywide special events.

-Knowledge of a recreation programming, principles, practices and techniques including life-guarding and swim instruction skills.
+Knowledge of aquatic and recreation programming, principles, practices and techniques including life-guarding and swim instruction skills.